 Interest rate risk consists of two components; to the extent that payments are made or received on the Company's monetary assets or liabilities are affected by changes in the prevailing market interest rates, the Company is exposed to interest rate cash flow risk; and to the extent that the prevailing market interest rates differ from the interest rate on the Company's monetary assets and liabilities, the Company is exposed to interest rate price risk.
 The Company has cash balances subject to nominal interest rate.
 The Company periodically monitors the investments it makes and is satisfied with the credit ratings of its banks.
-The Company has a loan payable which is interest-free if paid before December 31, 2022.
+The Company has a promissory note with a fixed interest rate and a loan payable which is interest-free if paid before December 31, 2023.
 Management intends to repay the loan before such date.